 VFW Post 1177 conducts our Buddy Poppy drives during Memorial Day and Veterans Day weekends.
 100% of the funds collected go toward our Veterans in Need fund and the VFW National Home for Children.

 We are always looking for volunteers to pass out the flowers and businesses willing to host fundraising events.
-We are developing our volunteer roster for this coming Veterans Day weekend.
-If interested contact us at email@example.com
+We are developing our volunteer roster for this coming Memorial Day weekend.
+If interested contact us at firstname.lastname@example.org Our locations and schedule is located here.

 401 Old Waterford Road, NW Leesburg, VA 20176